Manually register devices with Windows Autopilot

 While OOBE is running, you can start uploading the hardware hash by opening a command prompt (Shift+F10 at the sign-in prompt) and using the following commands:

 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12 PowerShell.exe -ExecutionPolicy Bypass Install-Script -name Get-WindowsAutopilotInfo -Force Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned Get-WindowsAutopilotInfo -Online

 You're prompted to sign in.
 An account with the Intune Administrator role is sufficient, and the device hash will then be uploaded automatically.

-After you confirm the details of the uploaded device hash, run a sync in the Microsoft Endpoint Manager admin center.
+After you confirm the details of the uploaded device hash, run a sync in the Microsoft Intune admin center.
 Select Devices > Windows > Windows enrollment > Devices (under Windows Autopilot Deployment Program) > Sync.

 After the device appears in your device list, and an Autopilot profile is assigned, restarting the device causes OOBE to run through the Windows Autopilot provisioning process.

 On first run, you're prompted to approve the required app registration permissions.

 Because Intune offers free (or inexpensive) accounts that lack robust vetting, and because 4K hardware hashes contain sensitive information that only device owners should maintain, we recommend registering devices through Microsoft Endpoint Manager via a 4K hardware hash only for testing or other limited scenarios.
 In most cases, you should instead use the Microsoft Partner Center for Autopilot device registration.